nunofachada/simoututils/compare/README.md

 statistical summaries), and `h_all`, containing the number of tests failed for the specified significance level.

-#### Example 2: Compare focal measures of all Java variants of the PPHPC model
+#### Example 2: Compare focal measures of all Java variants of the PPHPC model, pairwise

 The [stats_compare_many_pw](stats_compare_many_pw.m) function performs pair-wise comparisons of multiple model implementations by outputting a table of failed